ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
+Writing Elegant, Structured Code with JavaScript Callback Mechanism and Functional Programming - <a href="https://medium.com/javascript-in-plain-english/writing-elegant-structured-code-with-javascript-callback-mechanism-and-functional-programming-36fbeb3d1831" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Awwwesssooooome`**

+<blockquote>In JavaScript, the callback mechanism is a commonly used technique, especially in asynchronous programming.
+The core idea behind a callback…</blockquote>

+<h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Daisy Kirui`**

 <blockquote>Hi.
 My name is Daisy, a software Engineer and I love JavaScript.
 It is a versatile language as there’s so much to do with it (in…</blockquote>

-<h3>5.
-33 Concepts Every JavaScript Developer Should Know - <a href="https://medium.com/@codingwinner/33-concepts-every-javascript-developer-should-know-ef225a72ed7f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codingwinner`**

-<blockquote>I have collected 50+ articles on this subject which I hope will help you learn better.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Transform Your Frontend Development: Effortlessly Cut Down on Code with NSwag’s Automated API… - <a href="https://medium.com/@rafaelrodriguez111294/transform-your-frontend-development-effortlessly-cut-down-on-code-with-nswags-automated-api-599f55831cdd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Type vs Interface in Typescript - <a href="https://medium.com/@biswajitdekaofficial/type-vs-interface-in-typescript-6a2c6febd536" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rafael Rodriguez`**
+✍️ **posted by `Biswajit Deka`**

-<blockquote>In today’s fast-paced world of web development, integrating backend APIs with frontend applications often presents challenges that can be…</blockquote>
+<blockquote>TypeScript provides us with two ways to define types: type and interface.
+At a glance, both can appear quite similar and can often be used…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>